Strategies for Effective IDE Training: Inclusion, Diversity, Equity

 Moreover, since every organization’s culture has different elements that affect the delivery of programs, IDEA training should align with the organization’s values and mission.
 The goal must be to not only change attitudes and perspectives but also create sustained changes in behaviour.

 Successful IDEA training may produce substantial benefits.
-Comprehensive and sustained IDEA training encourages a sense of belonging in the entire workforce, raising morale, and helping to establish effective teams and a more cohesive organizational culture.
+Comprehensive and sustained IDEA training encourages a sense of belonging in the entire workforce, raising morale and helping to establish effective teams and a more cohesive organizational culture.
 IDEA training has also been found to increase the financial performance of companies that follow through with systemic changes to increase diversity and inclusion.
-A 2018 study by staff at the Boston Consulting Group found that companies with “above average” management diversity “…reported innovation revenue that was 19 percentage points higher than that of companies with below-average leadership diversity.”
-Also, a 2015 study by Josh Bersin found that companies that scored highly in diversity and inclusion metrics experienced 2.3 times the cash flow per employee than companies with less diverse and inclusive management.
-Training does not have a negative effect on the bottom line.
+For example, a study by the Boston Consulting Group staff found that companies with “above average 'management diversity'… Reported innovation revenue was 19 percentage points higher than that of companies with below-average leadership diversity.”
+Additionally, a study by Josh Bersin found that companies that scored highly in diversity and inclusion metrics experienced 2.3 times the cash flow per employee than companies with less diverse and inclusive management.

 Moreover, IDEA training produces happier, more engaged employees who stay longer at companies, improving retention rates and lowering recruitment costs.
 Changes in organizational culture also allow greater contributions by employees from groups who have previously been excluded from promotions, mentorships, and central roles in the organization’s mission.
 Equity-seeking employees represent a lost opportunity; organizations are paying for a detuned version of their people and are losing the potential for innovation that can be liberated by integrating IDEA principles with their culture.